dqian3/autobahn-artifact/README.md

 2. Click Create VPC network.

 3. Enter a Name for the network (we recommend `autobahn-vpc`).
+The description field is optional.

 4. Maximum transmission unit (MTU): Choose 1460 (default)

 5. Choose Automatic for the Subnet creation mode.

-6. In the Firewall rules section, select the "default-allow-internal", "default-allow-ssh", "default-allow-rdp", "default-allow-icmp".
+6. In the Firewall rules section, select the "autobahn-vpc-allow-internal", "autobahn-vpc-allow-ssh", "autobahn-vpc-allow-rdp", "autobahn-vpc-allow-icmp".
 The rules address common use cases for connectivity to instances.

-7. Select regional for the Dynamic routing mode for the VPC network.
+7. Select Regional for the Dynamic routing mode for the VPC network.

 8. Click Create.

-9. Check that the default 4 firewall rules are there (see `Pre-populated rules in the default network` here https://cloud.google.com/firewall/docs/firewalls)
+Beware that it may take some time for the vpc network to be created.

 ### Create Instance Templates
 We're now ready to create an Instance Template for each region we need, containing the respective hardware configurations we will use.